-Some accounts that are considered privileged accounts within an organization include the following:
+Some accounts that are considered privileged accounts within an organisation include the following:

-Privileged accounts are the accounts most targeted by threat actors, which is why it’s important organizations take the necessary steps to secure them from cyberattacks.
+Privileged accounts are the accounts most targeted by threat actors, which is why it’s important organisations take the necessary steps to secure them from cyber attacks.
 According to Verizon’s 2022 Data Breach Investigations Report, 74% of breaches involved access to a privileged account.

-If a threat actor were to successfully target an organization’s privileged accounts that are left unsecured, it would lead to the following:
+If a threat actor were to successfully target an organisation’s privileged accounts that are left unsecured, it would lead to the following:

-It’s important that organizations implement cybersecurity solutions, especially when it comes to protecting privileged information and accounts, since they are the most targeted and contain an organization’s most valuable assets.
+It’s important that organisations implement cybersecurity solutions, especially when it comes to protecting privileged information and accounts, since they are the most targeted and contain an organisation’s most valuable assets.

-The best way for organizations to manage and secure access to privileged accounts is with a Privileged Access Management (PAM) solution.
-Privileged access management refers to how organizations manage and secure accounts that have access to highly sensitive systems and data.
-Without a PAM solution, organizations have no visibility into who has access to privileged accounts, meaning some users may have access to accounts they don’t need to do their jobs.
+The best way for organisations to manage and secure access to privileged accounts is with a Privileged Access Management (PAM) solution.
+Privileged access management refers to how organisations manage and secure accounts that have access to highly sensitive systems and data.
+Without a PAM solution, organisations have no visibility into who has access to privileged accounts, meaning some users may have access to accounts they don’t need to do their jobs.
 This poses a major security risk that can lead to data breaches.

 PAM solution aids IT administrators in enforcing the Principle of Least Privilege (PoLP) which is a cybersecurity concept where users are only given access to the information and systems they need to do their jobs and no more.
-With a PAM solution, organizations are able to enforce the PoLP through the use of Role-Based Access Controls (RBAC), which reduces an organization’s attack surface, minimizes insider threats and improves compliance.
-In the long run, PAM solutions save organizations millions of dollars since they minimize the impact of successful cyberattacks and reduce overall risk.
+With a PAM solution, organisations are able to enforce the PoLP through the use of Role-Based Access Controls (RBAC), which reduces an organisation’s attack surface, minimises insider threats and improves compliance.
+In the long run, PAM solutions save organisations millions of dollars since they minimise the impact of successful cyber attacks and reduce overall risk.